 Learn everything about Chateau Gruaud Larose St. Julien Second Growth, with wine tasting notes and wine with food pairing tips.
-Learn the best vintages a history of the property, information on the vineyards and winemaking.
+Learn the best vintages the history of the property, information on the vineyards, and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Gruaud Larose History, Overview